Explore the Best Bars and Pubs in Dublin for Everyone

-Plan a city break to Dublin for an unforgettable trip filled with breathtaking landscapes, rich history and of course Guinness, whisky and good craic with the locals.
+Plan a city break to Dublin for an unforgettable trip filled with breathtaking landscapes, rich history and of course, Guinness, whiskey, and good craic with the locals.
 No trip to Ireland’s capital is complete without checking out some of the best pubs in Dublin.
-From traditional pubs to upmarket cocktail bars, you’ll be spoilt for choice in this vibrant city.
+From traditional Irish pubs to upmarket cocktail bars there’s something for all different types of drinkers with Dublin nightlife.

 There are 772 pubs in Dublin so you would be hard pushed not to stumble upon one whilst sightseeing in the city.
-However, we’ve compiled our top pub picks to save you time searching for the perfect spot.
+However, we’ve compiled our complete Dublin pub guide to save you time searching for the perfect spot.

 Grogans Pub is located in the heart of the city nearby the famous Grafton Street, it is the perfect spot to grab a drink and have a catch up with friends.
+Many Dublin natives claim that Grogan’s is home to the best pint of Guinness in Dublin.
 This pub is about as authentic as it gets – the cosy atmosphere is synonymous with a traditional Irish pub, yet it has the lively buzz you would expect from a pub in the city.
-Unlike many other pubs, Grogans doesn’t have any TVs in the premises so patrons must engage in the old-fashioned art of conversation instead of being glued to the screen.
-This, combined with the excellent selection of alcohol and Grogans famous toasties, makes this pub a must-visit on your trip to Dublin.
+Unlike many other pubs, Grogan’s doesn’t have any TVs on the premises, so patrons must engage in the old-fashioned art of conversation, which friendly locals are always keen to engage in.
+This, combined with the excellent selection of alcohol and famous toasties, makes Grogan’s a must-visit for any social butterfly on their next trip to Dublin.

 Address: 15 William St S, Dublin 2, D02 H336, Ireland

 The Long Hall is an institution in Dublin.
-Established in 1766, The Long Hall is one of the oldest and highly regarded pubs in the city, with interiors that date back to 1881 walking into this iconic Dublin pub feels like stepping back in time.
-This is a great spot to enjoy an afternoon pint of Guinness or while away the evening in a cosy and traditional atmosphere.
+Established in 1766, The Long Hall is not only one of the best, but one of the oldest pubs in Dublin.
+With interiors that date back to 1881, walking into this iconic Dublin pub feels like stepping back in time.
+The Long Hall the perfect spot for history lovers to enjoy an afternoon pint of Guinness or spend a cozy evening immersed in the traditional atmosphere of one of the most famous Irish pubs in Dublin.

 Address: 51 South Great George's Street, Dublin 2, D02 DV74, Ireland

-Dubbed ‘the country pub in the heart of the city’, Kehoes is a quintessentially Irish pub.
-Licensed in 1803, like The Long Hall, Kehoes has maintained its 19th century interior for a wholly authentic experience.
-Marvel at the stained-glass mahogany doors, the cosy snugs and the Heritage Bar and joy a pint or two of Guinness at this award-winning pub.
+Dubbed ‘the country pub in the heart of the city’, Kehoes is a quintessentially Irish pub, and is considered to be one of the best pubs in Dublin by tourists and locals alike.
+Licensed in 1803, like The Long Hall, Kehoes has maintained its 19th-century interior for a wholly authentic experience.
+Marvel at the stained-glass mahogany doors, the cosy snugs, and the Heritage Bar while enjoying a pint or two of Guinness at this award-winning pub.
+Kehoes is also one of the best pubs in Dublin for live music and comedy, so you’re guaranteed to have a fun-filled evening and music and laughter here.

 Address: 9 Anne St S, Dublin, D02 NY88, Ireland